kreauniv/comp350/_sources/file.rst.txt

    number 1.
 To write to stderr, ``write`` to handle number 2.
 It's that simple.
 Want to read from "stdin", just ``read`` from handle number 0.

+2. Want to communicate with another program on the same machine?
+You can open and write to a pipe_ that the other program knows about.

 2. A connection to another computer (server or client) similarly provides a "socket_ handle" (also an integer just like a file handle) and transmitting or receiving bytes to/from another computer is simply a write/read on that